Jonathan-Asencio/JobSearchAPI/README.md

 <h1>What is it?</h1>

-The JobSearchAPI is a service used to display job postings from various sources.
+The JobSearchAPI is a service used to search job postings from various sources.

 <h1>Planned Changes</h1>